jajanet/food-finder-opencensus-gcp/README.md

 # Summary
-Search for a ingredients to find available vendors and the ingredient's remaining stock and current price at those vendors.
+Search for information on ingedients, such as available vendors and an ingredient's remaining stock and current price at those vendors.
 The ingredient and vendor information is currently stored metadata at their respective servers.

-Available ingredients to search for (comma separated): yeast, flour, sugar, noodles, chocolate, salt

 This Project that demostrates usage of:
 - RCP server-client communication (gRPC)
 - Tracing and monitoring (OpenCensus)
-- Exporting tracing and monitoring (Stackdriver to Google Cloud Platoform)
+- Exporting traces and metrics (Stackdriver to Google Cloud Platform)
+- Building projects using Bazel with internal and external dependencies

+# Requirements
-# Prerequisites
+## Prerequisites
-See other at the bottom of the README for installation needs.
+See 'References' at the bottom of this README for installation needs, as Food Finder shares.

+## Exporting
+Food Finder uses Stackdriver for exporting.
+To see data exported to Google Cloud Platform (GCP), your code must be in a GCE VM instance and ran there; you also need to set your project ID in 'include/exporters.cc' to see your metrics and tracing sent to that project.
+Exporting to GCP setup is similar to the OpenCensus GRPC reference [1], i.e. you need to enable the GCP monitoring and tracing APIs with Service Account access.

-To see data exported to Google Cloud Platform, set your project ID in include/exporters.cc.
-Otherwise, stats and tracing only shows in terminal
+Otherwise, stats and tracing only shows in the terminal and isn't recorded out of the box.

-# To Build:
+## Building
 `bazel build :all`

-# To Run:
+## Running
 FoodSupplier Server

 `./bazel-bin/supplier`